 Melissa earned a Bachelor of Science degree from the College of Agriculture and Natural Resources of Michigan State University.
 She completed an internship jointly with Tip of the Mitt Watershed Council and Little Traverse Conservancy in 1994, and was hired by the Conservancy as a full time stewardship staff person.
 “I am a native of Charlevoix, MI and northern Michigan is very near and dear to my heart.
 It is extremely satisfying to be part of the Conservancy team working to protect some of the same wildlife habitat and beautiful landscapes I grew up exploring and enjoying.
 It is assuring to know future residents and visitors (both wildlife and human) may continue to do the same.”
 Direct phone line: 231.344.1004.
 Email: firstname.lastname@example.org.

-Ty is a native of northern Michigan and has grown up enjoying the outdoors of Antrim county.
-With a Fisheries & Wildlife degree from Michigan State University, Ty has past work experience that includes river restoration, MDNR fishing clinics and surveys, watershed management planning, and a ruffed grouse research project in the Pigeon River State Forest.
-Prior to joining the Conservancy, Ty worked as a land protection specialist for the Grand Traverse Regional Land Conservancy where he headed up the land protection efforts in the Chain of Lakes, Acme Creek and Manistee River watersheds.
-In his spare time he enjoys hiking, canoeing hunting and fishing.
-Ty is married to Sarah and they have three children Audrey, Emmitt, and Grayden.
+Ty is a native of northern Michigan and has grown up enjoying the outdoors of Antrim County.
+Ty has past work experience that includes river restoration, watershed management planning, and a ruffed grouse research project in the Pigeon River State Forest.
+Ty joined the Conservancy in 1999 and has completed dozens of major land protection projects – including partnerships with the MDNR, the U.S. Forest Service, the Grand Traverse Regional Land Conservancy and the Rocky Mtn.
+Elk Foundation.
+In his spare time he enjoys hunting, fishing and exploring the northwoods with his wife, Sarah, and their three children Audrey, Emmitt, and Grayden.
 Direct phone line: 231.344.1005.
-Email: email@example.com.
+Email: email@example.com

 Kieran Fleming, Director of Land Protection